NoahGX/Book-Management-MERN/README.md

 ## Features
 - **Create Book**: Users can add new books.
 - **Edit Book**: Users can update any details of listed books.
-- **View B**: Users can view the details of any book stored in the database.
+- **View Book**: Users can view the details of any book stored in the database.
 - **Delete Book**: Users can delete a book with system confirmation before proceeding.
 - **Real-Time Notifications**: Uses **notistack** for showing success, error, or warning messages.
 - **Loading States**: Displays a loading spinner when data is being fetched or saved.